andrewbekheit8/github-slideshow/_posts/0000-01-02-andrewbekheit8.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to andrewbekheit8 slide!"
 ---
-this is andrewbekheit8's slide.
+this is github slide.
 Use the left arrow to go back!